shrutikapoor08/devjoke/README.md

 Send me a PR if you know a good Dev Joke.

+***
+I would tell you a joke about UDP, but I don't know if you will get it.

+Either way, I don't care.

+***

 #### Question - What will be the name of the movie on a sad developer?

 `DEV`das